nus-cs2103/website-base/admin/tp-tasks-fragment.md

     1. **Link to the project notes document**: This should be an online document/page (not a folder) -- e.g., a GoogleDoc (not a Google Drive location) -- that is publicly accessible.
 If your project notes are in multiple locations/files, this one document should contain the link to the other documents with guidance on which link is for what.
   * You'll receive an email from TEAMMATES with the submission link. ==Only one member needs to submit== on behalf of the team.
 All members can view/update the submission.{% if cs2103 or tic4001 %}<br>
   * {{ icon_info }} Submission link will be sent to you by {{ date_w4_start | date(format_normal, 3) }} %%(reason: we need a few days to set up the submission system _after_ teams have been finalized)%%.
+  * FAQ: Can we change these values later?<br>
+    Answer: Yes.
+If the submission deadline is not over yet, use the same link to update the submission.
+If the submission deadline is over, email the updated name, target user, value proposition to `{{ course | lower }}@comp.nus.edu.sg`.
   {% endif %}